 I heavily credit these two mailers for Appearance Plus Cleaners for getting me into HSR Business to Business back in 2005.
 Not only did I do all of the design, illustration and Photoshop work on them, I also had a hand in their conception, especially for the laundry basket.
 Who knows… maybe I’ll have the same luck today!

 This is a folder that was the centerpiece in what HyperDrive calls a “Taste & Tell” kit for Montgomery Inn and their nationwide release of their barbecue sauce.
 I wanted to show the richness of the Inn’s history while making the product very recognizable for the Cincinnati transplants in the areas they were expanding into.
-The inside pocket got a nice die-cut around the bottle.
-I always liked it’s look.
+The inside pocket has a nice die-cut around the bottle.

-Much of my more recent print work involved direct mail pieces, with LaRosa’s Family Pizzeria being the biggest subject, as they relied on them (along with digital assets) to help educate and encourage people to try their menu in expansion areas outside of Cincinnati.
-They involved postcards, large folded pieces, and several “big letters” that were personalized to the recipient.
+LaRosa’s Family Pizzeria has always relied heavily on direct mail pieces to announce new locations and to help educate and encourage people to try their menu in expansion areas outside of Cincinnati.
+They involved postcards, large folded self-mailers, and several “big letters” that were personalized to the recipient.

-Finally, a smattering of old favorites that I never seem to want to forget.
+Finally, a smattering of old favorites that I can never leave out.
 Like the bold duo of brochures for Fischer Manufacturing.
-Or the “hidden code” for the Libertas brochure.
+Or the “secret code” for a Libertas brochure.
 Or the illustrative work I put in on the ClearChannel WebHopper postcard.
-Or the MANY iterations of the Dreamfields trade show postcard with the cut-out fork (it was a great idea, but man did they get some mileage out of that!)
+Or the MANY iterations of the Dreamfields trade show postcard with the cut-out fork (they got a lot of mileage out of that concept!)